wp-plugins/wpsc-stock-counter/readme.txt

 Tested up to: 2.5
 Stable tag: 1.0

-Plugin for the Shopping Cart from <http://www.instinct.co.nz/e-commerce-post Instinct Entertainment> to count stock also of connected products.
+Plugin for the Shopping Cart from Instinct Entertainment [www.instinct.co.nz/e-commerce-post] to count stock also of connected products.

 == Description ==

-This Plugin is for the Shopping Cart from <http://www.instinct.co.nz/e-commerce-post Instinct Entertainment> to count the product stock.
+This Plugin is for the Shopping Cart from Instinct Entertainment [<http://www.instinct.co.nz/e-commerce-post] to count the product stock.
 Different products can be connected via a comma separated list of their IDs to be counted together.

 == Installation ==